 In Mexico, piñatas are not just for birthdays.
 Buy a safe for work-themed piñata and stuff it with goodies like airplane-sized shooters of booze, candy, and toys even adults would love, like sticky hands.

-Hire a food truck, or organize catering to provide the main meal (like empanadas), then create a sign-up list for employees to reserve a traditional holiday side dish from another country.
+Hire a food truck, or organize catering to provide the main meal (like tacos), then create a sign-up list for employees to reserve a traditional holiday side dish from another country.
 Start with potato latkes from Israel, mince pies from England, chocolatey Bûche de Noël from France, spiced hot chocolate from Peru, and for those who don’t cook, KFC from Japan.

 Encourage guests to wear garb traditional from the region of the dish they brought.

 Theme: Let The Games Begin